Skip to content

 Timeout errors: Increase timeout for complex operations (--timeout 15m).

-Authentication errors: Authenticate Copilot CLI (copilot auth login), use KSAIL_COPILOT_TOKEN or COPILOT_TOKEN environment variables, and avoid GITHUB_TOKEN/GH_TOKEN (may lack Copilot scopes).
-KSail automatically retries transient auth failures (HTTP 429, 500–504, network errors) up to 3 times with exponential backoff — auth status check failed after N/3 attempts messages indicate a persistent issue requiring action.
+Authentication errors: Authenticate with copilot auth login and use KSAIL_COPILOT_TOKEN or COPILOT_TOKEN for KSail-specific auth.
+See Authentication for details on token filtering.
+KSail automatically retries transient auth failures (HTTP 429, 5xx responses, and network errors) up to 3 times with exponential backoff — auth status check failed after N/3 attempts messages indicate a persistent issue requiring action.

 • MCP Server — Expose KSail to external AI assistants (Claude Desktop, Cursor, Windsurf, VS Code Copilot) via the Model Context Protocol